JBL Charge 3 Bluetooth speaker review

-There are a million Bluetooth speakers on the market but JBL has always stood near the top.
-Its line of Charge speakers are one of the only Bluetooth speakers out there that'll let you charge your device while playing music – hence the Charge name.
+Although there plenty of Bluetooth speakers on the market, and plenty of new ones released every week, JBL has always stood out as one of the best, most reliable brands out there.

+Aside from the top-performing sound, its Charge line of Bluetooth speakers allow you to charge your device up while you're blasting out tunes - hence why they're all called Charge.

-Like its competitors in the UE Boom series of speakers, the JBL Charge 3 is completely waterproof so you can use it at the beach or near a pool without worrying about frying its electronics.
+Like many of its competitors, mainly the UE Boom series, the JBL Charge 3 is also waterproof, which means you can use it at the pool or the beach without worrying about any splashes or water-based accidents.

-There were many fans of the JBL Charge 2 speaker battery life, build quality and sound.
-It's definitely a tough act to follow, and while there's one or two minor snags, the JBL Charge 3 mostly improves on its predecessor's legacy.
+The JBL Charge 2 won many over with its exceptional battery life, high-end build quality and good sound.
+That means it's definitely a tough act to follow.
+While we've found two small snags, we're confident to say the Charge 3 improves on its predecessor's legacy.

-[Update: There's no debating it now, the JBL Charge 3 has made its way onto our list of the best Bluetooth speakers thanks to its impressive battery life, great bass response and wealth of features.
-Recently, JBL has added the affordable Flip 4 to its lineup, but the Charge 3 is still king at the feature-packed end of the spectrum.]

 Design

-Note: [Update: The JBL Charge 3 is still one of our fave speakers on our best Bluetooth speakers charts thanks to its impressive battery life, great bass response and wealth of features.
-Recently, JBL has added the affordable Flip 4 to its lineup, but the Charge 3 is still king at the feature-packed end of the spectrum.]